 Finally, we repeat that all statistics, to be useful, must be comparable.
 There is a separate page on this site that discusses “normalization” processes for stats and why they have become a statistical nightmare (we no longer apply them, preferring honestly raw results to results “adjusted” by such dubiously derived factors).

 A wholly other way of reckoning runs scored from a team stat line is something called “Linear Weights” (LW).
-It works on the implicit assumption that results from any one datum—say singles—affects run-scoring on a straight-line relation (hence “linear”), so that runs can be calculated by using a set of weighting constants (hence “weights”), looking something like this:
+It works on the implicit assumption that results from any one datum—say singles—affect run-scoring on a straight-line relation (hence “linear”), so that runs can be calculated by using a set of weighting constants (hence “weights”), looking something like this:

 R = (k1 x 1B) + (k2 x 2B) + …